Accelerated Programs: A Critical Piece of the Adult Learner Equation

 As I look back at the work CAP has done, and look forward with trends and research in mind, I can see that this critical focus on the adult learner must expand; our workforce and the health of our postsecondary institutions are relying on this.
 I am confident that accelerated programs will continue to be a very important part of the adult learner equation.
 If you are a professional working in one of these programs, I trust that you knew this all along.

-We're excited to feature Jeannie McCarron's perspective on the importance of accelerated programs when she joins us as a featured speaker at the 2018 CAEL International Conference in Cleveland, which runs from November 13 to 16.
+We're excited to feature several events that explore the importance of accelerated programs, and provide opportunities to learn more, at the 2018 CAEL International Conference in Cleveland, which runs from November 13 to 16.
 Register today to join like-minded colleagues who are also dedicated to balancing the adult learner equation.